4neesh/DevBlog/src/posts/010_MapAndStream.md

 <br>
 <h4><strong>Obtaining elements from a Map</strong></h4>
 <p>
-Each Map has three key collections that can be derived from the key-value pairs:<br>
+Each Map instance crated has three key collections that can be derived from the key-value pairs:<br>
 &#8226; entrySet() returns the key-value pairs as a Set of Map.Entry casted to the key and value types.<br>
 &#8226; keySet() returns the keys in a Set casted to the key type.<br>
 &#8226; values() returns the values as a Collection casted to the value type.<br>